Hearts to Art Home | Apply Now! | Junior Counselors | Resources | Sponsors/Donate | Press

 What is the ratio of adults to students?
 To ensure a fun, safe, and supportive camp, we keep a high ratio of caring adults to campers at Hearts to Art.

 How long has Hearts to Art been running?
-Hearts to Art started in 2005.
-In 2023 we be celebrating our 19th season of camp!
+Hearts to Art started in 2005!

 How do I apply?
-Applications for new campers for our 2023 season will be available on our website beginning February 9th!
+Applications for new campers for our 2024 season will be available on our website on February 9th.